 Sleep also has a major relationship with stress.
 It not only impacts our ability to sleep but not enough sleep can increase stress.
 Read on to see how stress affects sleep.

 When you are stressed and the wheels in your mind are turning, it can be challenging to relax enough and sleep.
 Stress pushes our body into a “flight or fight” mode.
 We are on edge and our body is not ready for sleep.
 We toss and turn in bed and aren’t able to get a solid night of rest.

 Stress can cause stress-induced insomnia.
 A recent study by the American Psychological Association found that 43 percent of people say stress kept them up at night sometime over the last month.
 That means a huge percentage of people are not getting the recommended eight hours of sleep due to stress.

 The health impacts of stress also manifest themselves when we don’t get enough sleep.
 We need enough sleep to regulate the hormones in our body.
 That occurs when we get the required amount of sleep.
 Not getting the necessary amount of sleep puts stress on the body, because it is not relaxed.
 When we don’t get enough sleep, our blood pressure increases, and we are at greater risk for diabetes and heart diseases.

 Researchers at The Ohio State University’s Institute for Behavioral Medicine Research found that a lack of sleep creates a greater risk of stress-caused inflammation, which has been associated with a variety of diseases such as arthritis.
 The study found that couples that got less than the required amount of sleep had elevated levels of two known stress inflammatory markers.

 To manage stress, people should take the following advice:

-Eat healthy: Caffeine and sugar both releases chemicals in the body that make it difficult to sleep.
-A diet high on fruits and vegetables and low-fat meat is more conducive to good sleep and low stress.
+- Eat healthily: Caffeine and sugar both releases chemicals in the body that make it difficult to sleep.
+A diet high in fruits and vegetables and low-fat meat is more conducive to good sleep and low stress.